Slaitroc/RicciPaoliGrisoni/RASD.md

 - The Company exits the page before submitting the Internship.

 ### SpontaneousApplication
 **Actors:** Student, Company

 **Entry Conditions:** The Student is logged in and has his CV uploaded.

 **Flow of Events:**
 1. The Student selects the "Browse all Internships" option.
-2. The platform open the global Internships page.
+2. The platform opens the global Internships page.
 3. The Student selects the "Apply" option on one of the available Internships.
 4. The platform notifies the Company of the Spontaneous Application.
-5. The platform adds the student application to the company's list of applicants.
+5. The platform adds the Student application to the Company's list of applicants.

 **Exit Conditions:** The application is successfully submitted to the company.